Frequently Asked Questions

 -

-QuickBooks is one of the most widely used bookkeeping platforms and can handle most small business bookkeeping needs.
+QuickBooks is one of the most widely used bookkeeping tools and can handle many small business needs—but it doesn’t replace a bookkeeper.

 -